- Herons to Sailing

 Herons to Sailing

-The Walk will then take you past the Heron colony which might even have young by now right around the top end of the pit where you will be able to see the new habitat works which has developed more reed bed on the northern edge.
-Following the lake back down the eastern side you will see some of the grazing pasture and then follow the River Lea back to the Richard White Sluices that go into Nazing Pits where you have another opportunity to see more wintering wildfowl before loping back around to the car park.
+The Walk will then take you past the Heron colony which might even have young by now.
+Around the top end of the pit you will be able to see the new habitat works which has developed more reed bed on the northern edge.
+Following the lake back down the eastern side, you will see some of the grazing pasture and then follow the River Lea back to the Richard White Sluices that go into Nazeing Pits where you have another opportunity to see more wintering wildfowl before loping back around to the car park.

 By train: the nearest train stations are Broxbourne or Rye House on the Liverpool Street line (both about 30 - 40 minutes walk)